Merano82/Merano82/README.md

-- 👋 Hi, I’m @Merano82
+- 👋 Hi, I’m Product Manager/Owner
-- 👀 I’m interested in ...
+- 👀 I’m interested in conceptualizing & developing product/value
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning/experiencing product management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on product developments & agile projects
-- 📫 How to reach me ...
+- 📫 How to reach me: Fani.mehran(at)gmail.com

 <!---
 Merano82/Merano82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.